23 September 2019

 BTEC - DMM

 So much goes into designing and creating a successful costume.
 You’ll analyse, interpret and make the visual elements of character expression and storytelling through the relationship between costume, the body and movement.
-We’ll encourage you to take risks, to question and challenge your work in order to broaden your knowledge and experience of what costume can be and to develop your own individual approach as a costume practitioner.
+We’ll encourage you to take risks and to question and challenge your work.

 Working from classic and contemporary texts, you’ll investigate design, textiles and construction techniques to give you a thorough grounding in all aspects of costume.
-We’ll look at experimentation in costume design and illustration, textile artistry, advanced pattern cutting and construction techniques, bespoke garment fitting and final costume realisation, fit for a chosen performance genre.
-You’ll also have the chance to develop professional costume skills such as text/music/character analysis, in-depth visual and contextual research methods, communication and presentation practice and applying reflection and evaluation to practical/written work.
+We’ll look at experimentation in costume design and illustration, textile artistry, advanced pattern cutting and construction techniques, bespoke garment fitting and final costume realisation.
+You’ll also have the chance to develop professional costume skills such as text/music/character analysis, in-depth visual and contextual research methods, communication and presentation practice and applying reflection and evaluation to your work.

 This module helps you to develop the knowledge needed to transfer a design concept into a three-dimensional costume.
 You’ll be introduced to appropriate sewing methods for toile and costume construction, and the basic principles of flat pattern cutting, basic block manipulation and experimentation with cut.
 You will be asked to produce a comprehensive file of patterns and samples.
 (100% construction file).